-- A. Members' rights: Each member of the Association shall be entitled to the following: - 1.
+- A. Members' rights: Each member of the Club shall be entitled to the following: - 1.
 To give or withhold one vote. - 2.
-To be a nominee or a candidate. - 3.
-To utilize the Association's facilities and benefit from the facilities and aids it provide to the Association's members. - B. Obligations: a member shall be obliged to the following: - 1.
-To adhere to the Association's objectives and strive to realize them. - 2.
+To be a nominee or a candidate. - To utilize the Club's facilities and benefit from the facilities and aids it provides to the Club's members. - B. Obligations: a member shall be obliged to the following: - 1.
+To adhere to the Club's objectives and strive to realize them. - 2.
 To abide by the resolutions, directives and instructions issued by the Administrative Board. - 3.
 To pay all his financial obligations in the date specified in this regulation. - 4.
 To notify the Administrative Board of his address and the changes thereto.